ElNino48/IBAJava_1/README.md

 # IBAJava_1
 Petr Bolotin
 124402
-try to add some info here
+try to add some infoooooo